 The Vegetation Management Department at Hendricks Power Cooperative performs several different tasks, primarily the trimming and removal of trees around power lines.
 Often, trees or tree limbs come in contact with power lines, and can result in a power outage.
 These service interruptions are not only inconvenient for our customers, but are many times costly to the cooperative as well.

-We are currently working in the Avon East Substation area.
+We are currently working in the Danville Substation area.
 Asplundh will attempt to notify property owners prior to working in their areas.

 Our goal is to manage the power lines' rights-of-way in the most efficient and cost-effective way available, providing our customers with the best service possible.